aptech/docs/docs/CR-pvCreate.rst

 Purpose
 ----------------

-Returns an initialized instance of structure of type PV.
+Returns an initialized instance of structure of type :class:`PV`.

 Format
 ----------------